lightningnetwork/lnd/docs/code_contribution_guidelines.md

   * Project or package wide file renamings should be in their own commit.
-  * Ideally if a new package/struct/sub-system is added in a PR, there should be a single commit which adds the new functionality, with follow up induvidual commits that begin to intergrate the functionality within the codebase.
+  * Ideally if a new package/struct/sub-system is added in a PR, there should be a single commit which adds the new functionality, with follow up individual commits that begin to integrate the functionality within the codebase.
   * If a PR only fixes a trivial issue, such as updating documentation on a small scale, fix typos, or any changes that do not modify the code, the